 - There is very little control over the quality of the products available, which may vary.

-- Some of these treatments (ginseng, black cohosh, and red clover) have oestrogenic properties and should not be used in women who should not take oestrogen (for example, women with breast cancer).
+- Some of these treatments (ginseng, black cohosh, and red clover) have properties similar to oestrogen and should not be used in women who should not take oestrogen (for example, women with breast cancer).

-- Long-term safety (for example, effects on the breast and lining of the uterus) have not been assessed.
+- Long-term safety (for example, effects on the breast and lining of the womb (uterus)) have not been assessed.

 - Some may have serious side-effects.
-For example, severe liver damage has been reported with black cohosh and kava.
-Kava has been withdrawn from the UK market because of concerns over safety.
+For example, severe liver damage has been reported with black cohosh.

 - Dong quai and some species of red clover contain chemicals called coumarins, which make them unsuitable if you take anticoagulants (such as warfarin).